 If you operate under the NY cannabis microbusiness license, you'll enjoy the following benefits:

-- Lower start-up costs: Since microbusinesses require smaller investments than larger operations, you can enter the cannabis industry even with limited capital.
+- Lower Start-Up Costs: Since microbusinesses require smaller investments than larger operations, you can enter the cannabis industry even with limited capital.

-- Lower barrier to entry: Besides having lower start-up costs, microbusiness licenses come with fewer stringent restrictions and are designed to promote equity in the industry, making them more accessible.
+- Lower Barrier to Entry: Besides having lower start-up costs, microbusiness licenses come with fewer stringent restrictions and are designed to promote equity in the industry, making them more accessible.

-- Focus on craft production: Since microbusiness licenses are designed for smaller-scale, craft production, you can have greater control over your operations and prioritize quality over quantity.
+- Focus on Craft Production: Since microbusiness licenses are designed for smaller-scale, craft production, you can have greater control over your operations and prioritize quality over quantity.

 Eligibility Requirements